Pamir/oracle-deployment-automation/documentation/REVIEW_INFRA.md

 rg-oracle-demo-eastus-001
 ``````

-2. In the resource group you will find a VM called "vm-0"
+2. In the resource group you will find a VM called "vm-0":

 <img src="provisioned.jpg" />

-3. Check the networking for the Azure VM and ensure that the "ssh" port is allowed.
+3. Check the networking for the Azure VM and ensure that the "ssh" port is allowed:

 <img src="sshport.jpg" />